-His efforts were successful, as the District Attorney agreed the case was weak against our client and agreed to a full dismissal of the entire case at the arraignment.
+His efforts were successful, as the District Attorney agreed the case was weak against our client and agreed to a full dismissal of the entire case against our client at the arraignment.
 The case was filed, however, against the two friends of our client, unfortunately.

 Had the case against our client proceeded to trial as a felony case, our client faced a maximum of three years in state prison.
 Instead, the case was dismissed.
 Our client can now continue to study to start his own business as a plumber without any convictions on his record to hold him back.

 For more information about the issues in this theft offense case summary, click on the following articles:

 - What Punishment Do I Face for Shoplifting?

 - I Got Caught for Shoplifting and Now the Store Threatens to Sue Me for $400 – What Should I Do?